2024 reading list

 2019 reading list

 What a year I had with all things writing, workshopping, editing, performing, and of course, reading.
-My top read of 2019 goes to the groundbreaking and utterly delicious Paul takes the form of a mortal girl by Andrea Lawlor.
-They have created such an intersting, nostalgic, sexy and moving work of fiction that centres itself in an unapologetically queer world.
+My top read of 2019 goes to the ground-breaking and utterly delicious Paul takes the form of a mortal girl by Andrea Lawlor.
+They have created such an interesting, nostalgic, sexy and moving work of fiction that centres itself in an unapologetically queer world.

 original_400_600